faucetsdn/faucet/docs/developer_guide.rst

    :ref:`docker-sw-testing`).
 -  You must add a test if FAUCET's functionality changes (ie. a new feature, or correcting a bug).
--  Please use the supplied git pre-commit hook (:ref:`../git-hooks/pre-commit`), to automatically run the unit tests and pylint for you at git commit time.
+-  Please use the supplied git pre-commit hook (see `../git-hooks/pre-commit`), to automatically run the unit tests and pylint for you at git commit time.
 -  Please enable TravisCI testing on your repo, which enables the maintainers to quickly verify that your changes pass all tests in a pristine environment.